• Skip to main content

 How Addictive is Fentanyl?

-Fentanyl is often described as being similar to morphine in terms of addictiveness.
+Fentanyl is often compared to morphine, but it is much more addictive and potent.
 In reality, fentanyl is 50-100 times more potent than morphine.
 For comparison, methadone, meant to help people treat opioid addiction, is roughly three times as strong as morphine.
 Heroin is about five times as strong as morphine, making fentanyl approximately 20 times more potent than heroin.

 The more often someone uses, the greater their tolerance to the substance and need for a higher dose.
 This increases the risk of severe side effects, including coma and death.